larsks/blog.oddbit.com-posts/post/2019-01-28-losing-malloc.md

 Pssst!
 Hey...hey, buddy, wanna get an extra KB for cheap?

-When write OO-style code in C, I usually start with something like the following, in which I use `malloc()` to allocate memory for a variable of a particular type, perform some initialization actions, and then return it to the caller:
+When I write OO-style code in C, I usually start with something like the following, in which I use `malloc()` to allocate memory for a variable of a particular type, perform some initialization actions, and then return it to the caller:

     Button *button_new(uint8_t pin, uint8_t poll_freq) {
         Button *button = (Button *)malloc(sizeof(Button));